Mark-Life/smart-webp-resize/project.md

 **Functionality:**

 1.  **Input:**
-    - Accepts images in common formats: JPEG, PNG, GIF (BMP, TIFF if you want to get fancy)
+    - Accepts images in common formats: JPEG, PNG, (BMP, TIFF if you want to get fancy)
     - Image source:
       - Direct upload (multipart form data)
       - URL (passed as a query parameter or in the request body)